 In 2021, the SMEP Programme designated up to £5 million to address plastics pollution in the target regions.
 An open procurement process was designed to identify practical plastics pollution mitigation solutions, which have the potential for adoption across SMEP target countries.
 The procurement process cast the net on potential solutions as widely as possible, with the launch of an open call for concepts in July 2021.
 The rationale and process for the procurement can be found in the information brochure for the procurement call.

-Following a widely publicised open call for concepts, SMEP narrowed the search for high impact projects through a competitive process.
-The following ten projects have been selected for SMEP funding and are delivering on a first phase which focuses on demonstrating long term feasibility of solutions and potentials for uptake:
+The following ten projects have been selected for SMEP funding and nine are currently delivering on a second phase which focuses on demonstrating the long term feasibility of their solutions and potentials for uptake:

 See contracted project profiles below: